RotherOSS/otobo-docker/README.md

+This README contains detailed info about running OTOBO under Docker.
+For a regular installation see https://doc.otobo.org/manual/installation/stable/en/content/installation-docker.html .

-# Some info regarding running OTOBO under Docker.
+# Basic info regarding running OTOBO under Docker.

-For running OTOBO under HTTP altogether five containers are started.
+For running OTOBO under HTTP altogether five docker containers are started.
-For HTTPS another container for nginx as a webproxy is started.
+For HTTPS yet another container for nginx as a webproxy is started.
 These containers are managed via Docker compose.
-The setup is controlled via the file .env.
+The user can control the setup via the file _.env_.

-## Containers
+## Overview over the containers

 ### Container otobo_web_1